study-ORCATech-cloud/cicd-labs/ArgoCD/LAB03-Helm-Deployments/LAB.md

       ```

 **12. Observe Argo CD Detecting the Change:**
-   a.
-Go back to the Argo CD UI
+   * Go back to the Argo CD UI
-   b.
-After a few minutes, your application should show `OutOfSync` status
+   * After a few minutes, your application should show `OutOfSync` status
-   c.
-Click on the application to see the detected changes
+   * Click on the application to see the detected changes
-   d.
-You'll see a diff showing the replica count change
+   * You'll see a diff showing the replica count change

 **13. Synchronize the Changes:**
-   a.
-Click **"SYNC"** and then **"SYNCHRONIZE"**
+   * Click **"SYNC"** and then **"SYNCHRONIZE"**
-   b.
-Watch as Argo CD applies the changes
+   * Watch as Argo CD applies the changes
-   c.
-Verify the change was applied:
+   * Verify the change was applied:
       ```bash
       kubectl get pods -n nginx-helm-app
       ```
-   d.
-You should now see 3 nginx pods running
+   * You should now see 3 nginx pods running

 ---